damncabbage/damncabbage.github.io.old/source/_posts/2015-01-06-ansible-pit-traps-the-key-value-dsl.markdown

 - Ops
 ---

-<em><strong>Preface<strong>: I have no great love for Ansible, but nor do I want to rag on it excessively; I've chosen to roll it out at the company I work for, at least until we have time to invest in a "shorter-lived, disposable VMs" infrastructure using something like Terraform + Packer.</em>
+<em><strong>Preface</strong>: I have no great love for Ansible, but nor do I want to rag on it excessively; I've chosen to roll it out at the company I work for, at least until we have time to invest in a "shorter-lived, disposable VMs" infrastructure using something like Terraform + Packer.</em>

 <em>I gave a [presentation in September called "Ansible: A Puppet User's Perspective"](https://speakerdeck.com/damncabbage/ansible-a-puppet-users-perspective-devops-sydney-2014) that elaborates on the problems I see with both Ansible <strong>and</strong> Puppet, in the context of the "long-lived system" model they were both built for.</em>